 - Ratepayers the residents, businesses and municipalities that SDCP serves are our most critical stakeholders.
 The balance between providing cleaner power while also realizing the economic realities of living in one of the most expensive areas of California requires nuanced and purposeful implementation of our organization's short and long-term strategies. - Board of Directors The Board is publicly accountable to SDCP ratepayers and hosts monthly Board meetings to establish policy, set rates, determine power options and maintain fiscal oversight.
 As a public agency, SDCP is designed to be fully transparent with all meetings and information open to the public. - Board Committees The committees advise the Board on matters related to the operations of San Diego Community Power. - SDG&E A working partnership and collaboration between the Data Analytics & Account Services Team and SDG&E is necessary for proper operations, customer support, and enrollment.
-This relationship is foundational for addressing issues, resolving differences, and creating a positive customer experience.

-Calpine - As our "back-office" service provider, Calpine plays a pivotal role in ensuring successful retail operations of SDCP.
-As one of their biggest CCA customers, SDCP expects a high level of service from this vendor.
+This relationship is foundational for addressing issues, resolving differences, and creating a positive customer experience. - Calpine As our "back-office" service provider, Calpine plays a pivotal role in ensuring successful retail operations of SDCP.
+As one of their biggest CCA customers, SDCP expects a high level of service from this vendor. - Internal Teams The Data Analytics & Account Services works collaboratively across the organization, including Executive, Legislative & Regulatory, Power Services, Programs, External Affairs and Finance Teams to ensure the delivery of outstanding service and value to our customers.

-- Internal Teams The Customer Operations Team works collaboratively across the organization, including Executive, Data Analytics & IT, Legislative & Regulatory, Power Services, Programs, External Affairs and Finance Teams to ensure the delivery of outstanding service and value to our customers. - Community Choice Aggregators our successes (or failures) will play a critical role in shaping the future of Community Choice Aggregation in California.
-Due to our size and influence, we have the ability (if not the responsibility) to be a leader amongst our peers whether through advocacy or simply through implementation.
+Community Choice Aggregators - our successes (or failures) will play a critical role in shaping the future of Community Choice Aggregation in California.
+Due to our size and influence, we have the ability (if not the responsibility) to be a leader amongst our peers - whether through advocacy or simply through implementation.

-The following key professional services agreements are integral to the performance of the Customer Operations team:
+The following key professional services agreements are integral to the performance of the Data Analytics team:

-- Calpine Energy Solutions \$14.6M
+- Calpine Energy Solutions \$13.5M

-- SDG&E \$3.4M
+- SDG&E \$4.0M

-- Neyenesch Printer \$1.1M
+- Neyenesch Printer \$1.2M

-The increases year-over-year in the Calpine and SDG&E contracts are based on the increased number of accounts as FY25 is the agency's first year of full customer enrollment, including NEM customers.
-Additionally, it is pertinent to note that no other CCA has a complete internal back-office infrastructure which this budget proposes to start building.
+Based on our review, increases in Calpine and SDG&E contracts are justified based on number of accounts increased due to Phase 4 enrollments.
+Additionally, it is pertinent to note that no other CCA has a complete internal back-office infrastructure.
+Given the considerable amount of time to establish such an infrastructure we recommend moving forward but re-examining the potential to building out an in-house back office.